tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client refuses client authentication, after the client's empty Certificate message has been sent.

-For full handshakes, each side also generates a new secret which will be used as the premaster_secret for future resumptions of the newly established session.
+For full handshakes, each side also derives a new secret which will be used as the premaster_secret for future resumptions of the newly established session.
 This is computed as: